micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

   }
 }
 ```
-Like in the HelloWorld-example, the subscription callbacks just prints out the received message.
+Like in the Hello-World example, the subscription callbacks just prints out the received message.

 The `my_string_subscriber` callback prints out the string of the message `msg->data.data`:
 ```C